 Initial treatment is symptomatic, and the first aid responder must focus on four primary tasks:

-- Continuously monitor injured person's vital signs. - as possible. - Keep person hydrated. - Transport to a hospital capable of advanced life support and possibly antivenom administration.
+- Continuously monitor injured person's vital signs. - Use pressure immobilization technique on affected limbs.
+Limit all movement as much as possible. - Keep person hydrated. - Transport to a hospital capable of advanced life support and possibly antivenom administration.